openshift/network-tools/docs/user.md

 * iproute
 * ovnkube-trace

+You can run these commands inside a specific pods network namespace using the `run_command_inside_pod_netns` script

 You can run custom command from `network-tools` container by `oc adm must-gather --image=quay.io/openshift/origin-network-tools:latest -- timeout <n> <cmd>`